Report on Government Services 2022

 Outcomes are the impact of services on the status of an individual or group (see section 1).

-Information to assist the interpretation of these data can be found in the school education supporting interpretative material and data tables.
+Information to assist the interpretation of these data can be found with the indicators below and all data (footnotes and data sources) are available for download from Download supporting material.
 Data tables are identified by a ‘4A’ prefix (for example, table 4A.1).

 All data are available for download as an excel spreadsheet and as a CSV dataset — refer to Download supporting material.
 Specific data used in figures can be downloaded by clicking in the figure area, navigating to the bottom of the visualisation to the grey toolbar, clicking on the 'Download' icon and selecting 'Data' from the menu.
 Selecting 'PDF' or 'Powerpoint' from the 'Download' menu will download a static view of the performance indicator results.